The Data & Insights Hub

 What made it hard

-Two senior leaders from different organizations, reporting to different people, had incompatible visions: one prioritized commercial objectives, while the other prioritized features that other teams would depend on.
-Both approaches had their merits, but the tension had made progress impossible.
-I designed and facilitated a cereal-box workshop, an exercise in which stakeholders design the product's "box" together, forcing them to articulate a single coherent promise to the user rather than two competing internal ones.
+I designed and facilitated a cereal-box workshop, an exercise in which stakeholders design the product's "box" together.
+It forced a single coherent promise to the user instead of two competing internal ones.
 Working on the same artifact shifted the conversation from what each team wanted to what hoteliers actually needed.

 A research gap that became a distribution strategy